Piccadilly Lease Extension - Free Consultation

 Decision in Westminster

-An example of a Lease Extension matter before the tribunal for a Piccadilly property is Flat 1 3 Upper Belgrave Street in December 2010.
+An example of a Lease Extension case for a Piccadilly flat is Flat 1 3 Upper Belgrave Street in December 2010.
 The Tribunal determined that the price payablefor the Lease extension in respect of the subject premises was £2,202,007 This case was in relation to 1 flat.
-The unexpired term was 21 years.
+The number of years remaining on the existing lease(s) was 21 years.